 Generally, analysts have a minimum of a Master's degree in public policy or administration; business administration; economics; or political science; or a similar degree that has a curriculum that includes both (1) quantitative analytical courses, such as economics and statistics, and (2) qualitative analytical courses, such a public policy analysis.
 Ideal candidates must have the ability to:

 Most overtime will be worked in the months of January, February, May, and June because these months coincide with the release of the Governor’s January 10 budget proposal and the Governor’s release of the revised budget in May.
-On average, the amount of overtime analysts worked in the months of January and February 2012 combined was approximately 80 hours.
-In May and June 2012, the average combined over-time worked by analysts was 32 hours.
+On average, the amount of overtime analysts worked in the months of January and February 2015 combined was approximately 100 hours.
+In May and June 2015, the average combined overtime worked by analysts was 40 hours.
 Note, however, that the hours of overtime worked can vary widely in either direction, depending on budget workload (for example, a number of new proposals in the Governor’s proposed budget) and/or nonbudget workload (for example, a number of ballot measures requiring analysis).
 Analysts may need to occasionally work overtime during other times of the year, but generally below the levels indicated above.

 After a certain amount of overtime has been worked, the office will grant compensatory time off, or paid leave, that the employee can use under specified circumstances.